-If the peak amplitude of the external voltage is expected to vary, the series resistor (R{SERIES}) must be selected to keep the ZCD source and sink currents below the absolute maximum rating of $\pm 600~\mu A$ and above a reasonable minimum range.
+If the peak amplitude of the external voltage is expected to vary, the series resistor (R{SERIES}) must be selected to keep the ZCD source and sink currents below the absolute maximum rating of $\pm I{ZCD_MAX}$ and above a reasonable minimum range.
 A general rule of thumb for the ZCD is that the maximum peak voltage should be no more than six times the minimum peak voltage.
-To ensure that the maximum current does not exceed $\pm 600~\mu A$ and the minimum is at least $\pm 100~\mu A$, compute the series resistance as shown in the equation below.
-The compensating pull-up or pull-down for this series resistance can be determined using the ZCD Pull-up/Pull-down Resistor equations shown earlier, because the pull-up/pull-down resistor value is independent of the peak voltage.
+To ensure that the maximum current does not exceed $\pm I{ZCD_MAX}$ and the minimum is at least $I{ZCD_MAX}/6$, compute the series resistance, as shown in the equation below.
+The compensating pull-up or pull-down for this series resistance can be determined using the ZCD Pull-up/Pull-down Resistor equations shown earlier, as the pull-up/pull-down resistor value is independent of the peak voltage.